 for children and adults

-Winters Heritage House Museum offers the following classes through an ‘on-request’ schedule.
+Winters Heritage House Museum offers the following workshops through an ‘on-request’ schedule.

-There is a single flat fee per class, regardless of your participant numbers, and it is up to your group to collect and organize payment.
-Classes are fairly small, so should be easy for you to to fill.
+There is a single flat fee per workshop, regardless of your participant numbers, and it is up to your group to collect and organize payment.
+Workshops are fairly small, so should be easy for you to to fill.
 Payment is due two weeks in advance of the class.

-Visit our Calendar of Events page to see what class specials we are offering each month!
+Visit our Calendar of Events page to see what workshop specials we are offering each month!

 - Wool to Weaving—Learn how raw wool was traditionally prepared for hand-spinning.
 Students can try carding (brushing) the wool and using drop spindles to process it into yarn.
 Next, you can try your hand at weaving.
 Many of these steps were children’s chores, long ago.